 Provides a problem based learning context for the development of clinical reasoning skills in occupational therapy.
 Students analyze and synthesize five individual client cases which emphasize the occupational therapy assessment process.
 Course Information: Satisfactory/Unsatisfactory grading only.
-Prerequisite(s): Grade of C or better in OT 500 and Grade of C or better in OT 501 and Grade of C or better in OT 506 and Grade of C or better in OT 507 and Grade of C or better in OT 510.
+Prerequisite(s): Grade of C or better in OT 500 and Grade of C or better in OT 501 and Grade of C or better in OT 507 and Grade of C or better in OT 510.